5 Smart Choices to Make During the ‘Golden Trimester’

 • Regular fetal monitoring

 Most women with low-risk pregnancies have two to three ultrasounds.
-If your pregnancy is high-risk, you’ll likely have more than three.
+If your pregnancy is at risk, you’ll likely have more than three.
 Your doctor will tell you exactly how many you need (Cleveland Clinic, 2024).

 Your Healthcare Team: You’ll probably visit multiple doctors.
 In addition to your regular OB-GYN, you might see: